About Us Sample Profile User Reviews Compare Versions Database Pricing Weekly Webinar IndustrySelect Blog Contact Us Free Demo

 Trends and Outlooks in the U.S. Furniture & Fixtures Industry

 Still, whereas COVID-19 complicated everything from obtaining materials to maintaining a workforce, it opened up new markets.
 Suddenly, homebound consumers began nesting, looking for higher-quality items to improve their working and living quarters.
 The furniture industry began to see resistance to imported goods of questionable quality.
-Sadly, manufacturers were reluctant to re-expand, fearing the gains were temporary.

 In addressing these industry demands, you must connect with the right set of eyes and ears.
 That's where IndustrySelect can help.